ryan-67/folk-projects/README.md

 4. **Slash menu** - Added a `/` command palette inside the notes textarea with arrow-key navigation, enter/tab execution, and escape dismissal
 5. **Search** - Wired the command+K modal to search across project titles, notes body, and todo text
 6. **Count badge** - Added a project count badge next to the heading so the sidebar does not feel static
-7. **CI/CD** - Configured a GitHub Actions workflow that builds and deploys to GitHub Pages on every push

 ## A note to the Folk / Nozomio team